kucengorenji/spotify-clone-songlist/README.md

 ## Spotify Clone

-this project is intended to be a clone of spotify app to be created with such tech-stack requirement:
+this project is intended to be a clone of spotify app to be created with tech-stack requirement:
 - React
 - Redux
 - React-Router*
-- React UI Library
+- React UI Library - Chakra UI
 - TypeScript*

 Features of spotify clone: